-The inventory reserves remaining are associated with product returned as a result of the product recall.
+The inventory reserves remaining are associated with product and packaging on-hand that were deemed unusable at the time of recall.

-The Company currently believes it has claims against the supplier of these glass bottles for the impact of the recall, but it is impossible to predict the outcome of such claims.
-Consequently, no amounts have been recorded as receivable as of December 26, 2009 for any potential recoveries from third parties and there can be no assurance there will be any recoveries.
+The Company currently believes it may have claims against the supplier of these glass bottles for the impact of the recall, but it is impossible to predict the outcome of such potential claims.
+Consequently, no amounts have been recorded as receivable as of December 25, 2010 for any potential recoveries from third parties and there can be no assurance there will be any recoveries.
 The Company carries product liability insurance, but does not carry product recall insurance.